 Long Pepper (Thippali, or Indian long pepper)

 Although much bigger than black pepper, long pepper grinds easily, so I used the whole spice in this mix.
-I love the subtle, and flavorful heat long pepper adds to this warming spice blend.
+I love the subtle and flavorful heat that long pepper adds to this warming spice blend.

-Historically, long pepper has been used in the same way as normal black pepper.
-Try it in marinades, in stews and pickling, or in soups, just as you would use normal black pepper.
+Historically, long pepper has been used the same way as black pepper.
+Try it in marinades, in stews and pickling, or soups, just as you would use black pepper.
 Long pepper can be used whole, but can also be ground.